supercooldave/supercooldave.github.io/2017/STS/deliverables.md

 **Due: Monday, May 15 (wk 20)**
 {: .blue}

-Conduct a usability study of another group's system with 5 users matching intended users of that particular system.
+Organise a usability study of *your system* with 5 users, ideally matching the intended users of your system.

-Make use of the other group's personas to determine which users to find.
-This report is to be handed in to the teaching staff as well  as to the group whose system has been tested.
+The principle aim of the  deliverable is to get someone to  work through your system trying to perform various tasks and then give feedback on the experience, which you will then take to improve your system.

+*Who* walks through the system?
+Ideally, the person or persons match the personas described in your previous usability deliverable.
+In practice this might be difficult.
+So try to find some external person matching the personas.
+If that fails, try to find one other group to walk through your system, or ask individuals from the other groups.
+But if that is too difficult to arrange, you can walk through your own systems.
+Ideally find different kinds of people to evaluate your system.

+*The deliverable* should include a description of

+* the kind persons who are testing your system,
+* the tasks they are meant to perform and why such tasks have been chosen,
+* how they performed in each task and what problems they encountered, and
+* what you are going to do to address those problems.

+This sounds like a lot.
+The information gathered in the usability testing is primarily of importance for your teams to improve your systems.
+The deliverable can include a snapshot of the kinds of results obtained, rather than an exhaustive account of everything.

-The team who receives the usability assessment report needs to address all usability flaws and report how they have been address (or not, with reasons) in the final report.
+The usability assessement report should be used to address the flaws in the system.
+How these flaws are addressed (or not, with reasons) should be recorded in the final report.

 ### D9: Draft Thesis